brmcdoug/xrv9kvm/README.md

 # xrv9kvm
 A little tool for building xrv9k virtual router topologies ON THE CHEAP

-1. HW Requirements:
+1. hardware/OS requirements:
     * ubuntu 20.04 or 18.04, minimum 16 vCPU, 96GB memory, 200GB disk
-    * The datasheet says to deploy xrv9k with 4 vCPU and 16G of memory per VM.
+    * the datasheet says to deploy xrv9k with 4 vCPU and 16G of memory per VM.
 I've run them very stably with 2 vCPU and 14G of memory.

-2. Required packages:
+2. required packages:
     * openssh-server qemu qemu-kvm libvirt-bin
     * optional: virt-manager